 From the opening scene to the last shot I couldn’t help but be marveled at the clinical precision of the whole thing.
 10 Rillington Place is an engrossing, suspenseful, truly extraordinary film.
 The post-WWII malaise is handled particularly well.

 Screenwriter Clive Exton adapted Ludovic Kennedy’s book about the infamous real-life murder case.
-Exton combines the story of Christie’s most famous victim, Beryl Evans (Judy Geeson, To Sir With Love and The Lords of Salem), with the killer’s deadly crime spree.
-Director Richard Fleischer (20,000 Leagues Under the Sea and Fantastic Voyage) handles well both the brief moments of violence and the character-driven vignettes.
-This is as much a thriller as a character study so having a seasoned filmmaker like Fleischer working with great actors is of paramount importance.
+Exton’s script focuses mostly on the killer’s most famous victim, Beryl Evans (Judy Geeson, The Lords of Salem).
+Director Fleischer (20,000 Leagues Under the Sea) does a good job balancing moments of violence with character-driven scenes — this is both a thriller and a character study.

 Conclusions & Final Thoughts: